ThabangSephuma/My-website/README.md

-# My-website
+#This a repository for my website
-This is a repository for my first and own website
+here is the website thabangsephuma.github.io/My-website